ImperialCollegeLondon/ReCoDE-PythonGUI/README.md

 ### **Hardware**
 - A computer with Windows 10 or Windows 11 operating system

 You can use a computer with Mac/Linux operating system.
-However, the virtual serial port emulator for day 5 only supports Windows operating system and the serial port monitor only supports Windows/Mac operating system.
+However, the virtual serial port emulator for day 5 only supports Windows operating system.

 ### **Data**